htadicha/ecommerce/README.md

-# Tasty Blog - Introduction
+# Ecommerce - Introduction

 Project milestone 4 for Code Institute Full-stack development program.
 This project is a Full Stack website built using the Django framework.
-Tasty Blog is a recipe book where users can look or search for a recipe to prepare.
-When the user is logged in they can also like/unlike a post and comment on a post.
-They can also share their favourite cookbooks by adding a post on the Books Page and upload or update their user image and details.
+Ecommerce is a platform that provides user solution so that they will be able to buy online with all the ecommerce capabilities.
+The website is fully functional with logged in users and guest user checkout capabilities.
+Guest users will have the ability to check out with cookies set up.
+It is believed that a good website user should always give user  the ability to checkout without creating an account.
+Cookies helps us make this a possibility

 [Live Project Here](https://tasty-blog-portfolio-project-4.herokuapp.com/)